wookdev/munged-org/rofl/ebonics-xmas.md

 He threw up a sign and yelled to his boyz,<br>
 "Ay yo, give it up, let's make some noise!<br>
 To the top of the projects and across the strip mall,<br>
-We gots ta go, I got a booty call!"</p>
+We gots ta go, I got a booty call!"

 He pulled up his ride on the top a da roof<br>
 and sippin on a 40, he busted a move<br>